trggr/botsad/README.md

      p6 (assoc m "0-ID" id, "1-Name" name, "2-Info" info)

 Step 13.
-At this point we have an information about a single garden saved into array.
+At this point we have our garden looks like a map between a key and a value:

      [0-ID:                1024,
       1-Name:              Myall Park Botanic Garden